 Audience Sizing lets you discover and take action on visitors based on their behavior.
-You specify a date range and rule conditions as input, and your audience data is searched for visitor profiles that match the rules and have had activity within the specified date range.
+Specify a date range and rule conditions as input and then your audience data is searched for visitor profiles that match the rules and have had activity within the specified date range.
 The results are displayed in an interactive Venn diagram showing the number of visitors discovered for each rule condition along with the overlapping conditions, called "segments".
 A segment can be selected for a one-time use with a connector action.
 Sending an audience segment to a connector is called a "job".

-In order to search visitors, you have to specify a date range and at least one rule.
+In order to search visitors, you must first specify a date range and at least one rule.

 The system will only find visitors that have had activity between the two dates chosen.
 Visitors that have not had activity within the specified date range or that were purged due to the profile retention time will not be searched.